 UA is among the first institutions to sign the American College & University President's Climate Commitment - pledging to become climate neutral by 2040.

 Three ESPC contracts are completed, representing an over $50 million investment in energy and cost-saving measures across campus

 The first UA Climate Action Plan is ratified

 The university achieves AASHE STARS Silver

-UA publishes an Ingetraged Pest Management Plan.
-The University is named a Bicycle Friendly University - honorable mention
+The UA is named a Bicycle Friendly University - honorable mention

-City of Fayetteville composting program for dining halls is established
+A composting program for all dining halls is established

-The University of Arkansas Resiliency Center is established within Fay Jones School of Architecture and Design.
+The University of Arkansas Resiliency Center is established within Fay Jones School of Architecture + Design.

 VeoRide Bike Share system is launched